zeenea/tabular-data-to-business-glossaries-annotation-dataset/README.md

 * **_Dataset Tags._** It represents a list of terms that are related to the dataset content

 After a data cleaning process of the dataset themes and tag lists, we grouped together the tags per theme (the result is stored in [theme_to_tags_metadata.json](metadata/theme_to_tags_metadata.json)).
-We obtained 34 Themes, and each theme have a list of tags.
+We obtained 34 Themes, and each theme has a list of tags.

 #### Statistics on themes and tags
 Distribution of datasets per theme: